 As a tourist to Abu Dhabi, particularly if you come from a non-Muslim background, you may be curious to understand more about Muslim prayer times in Abu Dhabi; When do they happen?
 What happens during prayer time?
 And is there anything you need to do or observe as a tourist?

-Muslims are required as one of the Five Pillars of Islam to perform Salat (prayer) five times a day.
+As one of the Five Pillars of Islam, Muslims must perform Salat (prayer) five times a day.
 Islam is the official religion of Abu Dhabi and the United Arab Emirates so it is something you are bound to come across during your time in the country, be it hearing the call to prayer or seeing the signs for prayer rooms in the mall, or even the arrow on the roof of your hotel bedroom!

 We’re here to help guide you through what prayer time in Abu Dhabi is all about.